 Once you are ready with your articles, it’s time to publish.
-Many new bloggers think that their blog will catch fire and become the next new Internet sensation overnight.
+Many new writers think that their site will catch fire and become the next new Internet sensation overnight.
 Unfortunately, it doesn’t work that way.
-It takes a lot of time and hard work to build a political blog.
+It takes a lot of time and hard work to build a political site.

 It starts with one article, one reader, and one mission.

-Sticking to your mission, and slowly and steadily building your audience is a strategy that snowballs a blog into a movement.
+Sticking to your mission, and slowly and steadily building your audience is a strategy that snowballs into a movement.

 Remember, a blog is a movement.